marioHackathon/SmartDDoSFilter/README.md

 - Netfilter & nftables as datapath
 - libmnl to communicate with the kernel through netlink
 - libev as events library for the web service
-- libjson: JSON parser for the API
+- libjansson: JSON parser for the API

 ### wrk: